 A debt consolidation usually takes the form of a loan that pays off all your obligations.
 This will give you one payment with a lower interest rate that will make your debts easier to manage and pay off.

-There are many debt consolidation loans available on the market today.
+There are many debt consolidation loans available as debt relief options.
 Many of the lenders offer extra services, including credit counseling and debt management plans.
 This can help ease the emotional burden and stress of being in debt.

 There are also some plans that simply replace all your payments with one combined payment, but do not offer a loan.
 These are often marketed as debt management programs.